 Symptoms of Fibroids: Pressure

-Fibroids may cause very mild symptoms or none at all.
+Fibroids may cause very mild symptoms, none at all or symptoms can be severe.
 In women who do feel symptoms, these uterine growths can cause:

 Pressure on the bladder or rectum

 Lower back and/or abdominal pain

 If fibroids become very large, they can distend the stomach, making a woman look pregnant.